vexorian/dizquetv/README.md

 - Plex Pass is required to unlock Plex Live TV/DVR feature
 - Only one EPG source can be used with Plex server.
 This may cause an issue if you are adding the pseudotv tuner to a Plex server with Live TV/DVR already enabled/configured.

+  * There are projects like xteve that allow you to unify multiple EPG sources into a single list which Plex can use.

 - PseudoTV does not watch your Plex server for media updates/changes.
 You must manually remove and readd your programs for any changes to take effect.
 Same goes for Plex server changes (changing IP, port, etc).. all media will fail..
+- Many IPTV players (including Plex) will break after switching episodes if video / audio format is too different between.
+PseudoTV can  be configured to use ffmpeg transcoding to prevent htis, but that costs resources.

 ## Installation